British manufacturing supports flexible moulding options for local lighting company

 Plunkett’s provide a local production solution with new UK tooling

 The decision making starts straightaway!
 With Stereolithography (SLA), Selective Laser Sintering (SLS), Multi jet Fusion (MJF) and Fused Deposition Modelling (FDM) there is considerable choice when prototyping custom plastic parts.

 However, with all the hype around 3D Printing techniques it is easy to overlook the other more established options, such as CNC Machining, which remains a very cost effective solution, especially for larger parts and functional materials.

 As quantities rise, tooling options are also most definitely worth considering even for surprisingly low numbers.

 Transitioning from prototyping to production quantities can be a challenge, and rather than automatically jumping to additive manufacture for first prototypes, it may be worth considering the long term requirements (if you know them) first.

 Design for manufacture is important, despite the hype that 3D Printing can do anything!
 The catch is that features get designed in that either prohibit conventional manufacture or make it unnecessarily expensive.

 Rapid Prototyping (RP) is ideally suited to handling high component complexity.
 It provides a fast and economic means of validating such designs before tooling release.

-Vacuum casting is the first step into tooling; we can offer through this process good detail combined with a range of polyurethanes designed to emulate the mainstream production of plastic parts.
-Depending on part and materials chased, tool life is typically 15 - 25 off.
+Vacuum casting is the first step into tooling; this process offers good part detail, which along with a range of polyurethane material options, provides an easy, cost effective transition into the production of plastic parts.
+Depending on the part geometry and material choice, tool life is typically 15 - 25 off.

 Selective Laser Sintering (SLS) is the second most commonly used process after Stereolithography (SLA).
 SLS parts can be produced with high functionality in very short lead times.